Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

 Testing an Example
 ------------------

-If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the ``tinkerforge`` folder from ``source/`` and the example you want to try in there (e.g. the Stepper configuration example from ``examples/brick/stepper/example_configuration.py``)::
+If you can't or don't want to install the bindings, you can also use the source directly, just create a folder for your project and copy the ``tinkerforge/`` folder from ``source/`` and the example you want to try in there (e.g. the Stepper configuration example from ``examples/brick/stepper/example_configuration.py``)::